-As most are aware, the rate of new COVID-19 infections are on a downward trend thanks to many positive actions being taken across Massachusetts:
+As most are aware, the rate of new COVID-19 infections are on rise across Massachusetts.

 making only necessary trips out, and

 Mill City Medical continues to make the health and safety of our patients and staff our top priority:

 Our office undergoes professional cleaning services on a daily basis.
 Additionally, each exam room is thoroughly cleaned between every patient.

 Prior to an appointment, every patient will receive an email with all of the details for that visit as well as links to complete paperwork before coming into the office.
 We ask that patients: